ChilliCream/hotchocolate-docs/docs/parser.md

   }
   ```

-- SchemaSerializer
+- `SchemaSerializer`
   The `SchemaSerializer` is built upon the `SchemaSyntaxWalker` and serializes specific type definition syntax nodes to a GraphQL SDL.
 So, it is basically doing the reverse of the parser.
 With this you are able to modify a syntax graph and than serializing it back to a GraphQL string.

-- QuerySyntaxWalker
+- `QuerySyntaxWalker`
-  The `QuerySyntaxWalker` builts upon the `SyntaxWalkerBase` and adds functionality to automatically traverse query syntax nodes.
+  The `QuerySyntaxWalker` built upon the `SyntaxWalkerBase` and adds functionality to automatically traverse query syntax nodes.
 This syntax walker ignores type system syntax nodes.

-- QuerySerializer
+- `QuerySerializer`
   The `QuerySerializer` is built upon the `QuerySyntaxWalker` and serializes query syntax nodes to a GraphQL query string.
 With this you are able to modify a syntax graph and than serialize it back to a GraphQL string.

 ## What's Coming Next

 We are currently working on another set of visitor classes that are able to rewrite a syntax graph.

-So, with the next view releases we will introduce a syntax rewriter that let`s visit nodes of a syntax graph and rewrite them.
-This will actually look very much like the roslyn guys from Microsoft did it with their code analysis APIs.
+So, with the next view releases we will introduce a syntax re-writer that let's visit nodes of a syntax graph and rewrite them.
+This will actually look very much like the Roslyn guys from Microsoft did it with their code analysis APIs.